gTambo/angular-photo-gallery/README.md

 # PhotoGallery

+This is a small-scale photo gallery application I built to familiarize myself with and practice using modern Angular.
+It currently uses an in-memory data service rather than a persistent layer or external api.
+_Future features to include:_
+- persistent data layer
+- file drop or add functionality
+- external file storage service

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
+Basic Angular developer commands are included below for reference.

 ## Development server